Cat and Mouse

 On the sheep‑cropped summit, under hot sun,

-The mouse crouched, staring out the chance
+The mouse crouched, staring at the chance

 It dared not take.